-Relativistic kinematics and dynamics: space and time; momentum and energy.
+Concepts in physics developed from 1900 are discussed including: relativistic kinematics and dynamics; space and time; Doppler effect; momentum and energy.
 Particle aspects of electromagnetic radiation.
 Wave aspects of particles.
-Single- and many-electron atoms; molecules.
+Rutherford and Bohr models of the atom.
+Development of the Schrodinger equation.
+Application of the Schrodinger equation to a particle in a box and finite potential wells.
+Tunnelling.
+Models of the Single- and many electron atoms; molecules.
 Nuclear structure and energetics of reactions.
 Radioactivity: alpha and beta decay, gamma emission.